Dr. Kearney Middle School Code of Conduct

 Conduct Expectations – Rights and Responsibilities

-All Kearney community members have the right to learn in an effective and efficient environment free of unnecessary interruptions and delays including the misuse of electronic devices.
-Therefore, they have the responsibility to arrive to all classes on time, properly equipped, and prepared to give their best effort and to not obstruct the learning of others with immature or inappropriate behaviour.
+All Dr. Kearney community members have the right to learn in an effective and efficient environment free of unnecessary interruptions and delays, including the misuse of electronic devices.
+Therefore, they have the responsibility to arrive at all classes on time, properly equipped, and prepared to give their best effort and not obstruct others’ learning with immature or inappropriate behaviour.
 School expectations for the appropriate use of technology must be followed.

-All Kearney community members have the right to a safe and healthy smoke and drug/alcohol free workspace.
-Therefore, they have the responsibility to not use, be under the influence of, carry or possess illegal or inappropriate substances including weapons anywhere while on or around school property or at school activities.
+All Dr. Kearney community members have the right to a safe and healthy smoke, vape and drug/alcohol-free workspace.
+Therefore, they have the responsibility not to use, be under the influence of, carry or possess illegal or inappropriate substances, including weapons, anywhere while on or around school property or at school activities whenever or wherever held.

 Forms of unacceptable conduct above are not an all-inclusive list.

-The consequences of unacceptable conduct will be appropriate and fair, but flexible enough to consider and adapt to the circumstances of any given situation or individual.
-Consequences will increase in severity for repeated offenses.
+The consequences of unacceptable conduct will be appropriate and fair but flexible enough to consider and adapt to any given situation or individual circumstances.
+Consequences will increase in severity for repeated offences.

-As circumstances warrant, school officials have a responsibility to advise other parties of serious breaches of the Code of Conduct.
+As circumstances warrant, school officials are responsible for advising other parties of serious breaches of the Code of Conduct.
 With serious breaches, parents or guardians of the offender and victim will be notified.